 Learn the rules and regulations.

 Once you’ve settled on a program direction for your center, you’ll need to take a look at the regulations surrounding your program type.
 Each state has licensing requirements for childcare facilities, and you’ll want to follow them to the letter.
-The National Resource Center for Health and Safety in Child Care and Early Education has a state-by-state list of licensing requirements as a starting point.
+The National Database of Child Care Licensing Regulations has a state-by-state list of licensing requirements as a starting point.
 You’ll also most likely be governed by your state as a small business owner, too.
 Check with your local government for all the rules and regulations on starting a childcare center.

 Depending on the type and size of your program, you’ll also need several different types of insurance policies, including liability, property, workers’ compensation, and business insurance.
 Again, both child care and small business licensing requirements will provide guidance.

 Writing a childcare business plan is a big task, but due diligence and hard work invested up front will set you and your center up for success.
 Your business plan will hash out your organizational structure, staffing, operations, budgets, insurance policies, marketing, and more.
 This is another research-heavy stage of this process, with a focus on understanding how much money you’ll need to successfully launch a childcare business.
 Are you using your own money, or are you seeking a small business loan?
 The U.S. Small Business Association’s website has details on creating each necessary piece of a successful business plan.

 Business plans and financial modeling may not be second nature to you, but knowledge of early childhood developmental needs is.
 This is the fun part, and will likely tap into your real strengths as a childcare professional.
 Whether you are envisioning a play-based Reggio approach or an outdoor-focused program, you’ll need to document this for your families and your staff.
 Once your guiding philosophy is outlined, you’ll have a framework with which to begin building detailed daily schedules to serve your center.

 Phase 2: Launch